 The information published by Microsoft regarding the minimum memory requirements has caused particular uncertainty among administrators, as they are comparatively high.
 In fact, the manufacturer states that you should have at least 128 GB of memory for best performance.
 However, it is still possible to implement Exchange 2019 even with smaller memory volumes.

 Also interesting: The required software.
 To use Exchange 2019, you also need Windows Server 2019.
 This will mean upgrading here too for most companies, since the administration tools are also designed for Windows 10.
 As .NET framework Exchange 2019 requires version 4.7.2.
 Users can access the Exchange Server with Outlook from version 2013.

 To upgrade the system to Exchange Server 2019, you will need to have already been using versions 2013 or 2016.
 If you’re still using Exchange 2010, you’ll first have to upgrade to Exchange 2013.

 It is possible to combine the new version with the 2016 or 2013 versions in order not to switch completely to the new system immediately.
-Another combination is also possible: Exchange can be used in hybrid operation with Office 365.
-As can already be seen from the elimination of Unified Exchange, Microsoft is trying to persuade companies to switch to the cloud service Office 365 and is offering an easy entry into the system with this hybrid construction.
+Another combination is also possible: Exchange can be used in hybrid operation with Microsoft 365.
+As can already be seen from the elimination of Unified Exchange, Microsoft is trying to persuade companies to switch to the cloud service Microsoft 365 and is offering an easy entry into the system with this hybrid construction.
 Microsoft provides special software for this, which enables the on-site exchange of the installation with the cloud solution.